1Strategy/cloud-custodian-demo/README.md

 - **Resource** Within your policy, you write filters and actions to apply to different resource types (e.g. EC2, S3, RDS, etc.).
 Resources are retrieved via the AWS API; each resource type has different filters and actions that can be applied to it.
 - **Filter** Filters are used to target the specific subset of resources that we're interested in.
 Some examples: EC2 instances more than 90 days old; S3 buckets that violate tagging conventions.
 - **Action** Once you've filtered a given list of resources to your liking, you apply actions to those resources.
 Actions are verbs: e.g. stop, start, encrypt.
-- **Mode** The mode specifies how the resource rule will execute.
-When deploying long-running rules (vs. a one-time enforcement), these modes are used:
+- **Mode** `Mode` specifies how you would like the policy to be deployed.
+(If you simply want to execute the policy once, from the CLI, you do not need `mode`.)
+The mode specifies how the resource rule will execute, and which events the deployed lambda will respond to.
+Some common modes are:
   - `config-rule`: Executes as an AWS Config rule
   - `cloud-trail`: Executes in response to CloudTrail events
   - `periodic`: Executes on a cron schedule